agile-ts/agile/README.md

 Sounds AgileTs interesting to you?
 Checkout our **[documentation](https://agile-ts.org/docs/introduction)**, to learn more.
 And I promise you, you will be able to use AgileTs in no time.
-In case you have any further questions don't mind joining our [Community Discord](https://discord.gg/T9GzreAwPH).
+In case you have any further questions don't hesitate joining our [Community Discord](https://discord.gg/T9GzreAwPH).

 <br />